philrz/super/docs/formats/data-model.md

 The type order of two arrays is defined as the type order of the two array element types.

-> Note that mixed-type JSON arrays are representable as a Zed array with
-> elements of type union.
+An array of mixed-type values (such a mixed-type JSON array) is representable as an array with elements of type `union`.

 ### 2.3 Set

-A set is an unordered sequence of zero or more Zed values called "elements" all conforming to the same Zed type.
+A set is an unordered sequence of zero or more values called "elements" all conforming to the same type.

 A set may be empty.
 An empty set may have element type `null`.

-A set of mixed-type values is representable as a Zed set with elements of type union.
+A set of mixed-type values is representable as a set with elements of type `union`.

 A set type is uniquely defined by its single element type.